stepanenko/codecademy-angularjs-books/readme.md

 ## AngularJS Books App
 ### from [Codecademy](https://www.codecademy.com/learn/learn-angularjs)

-This is our typical workflow when making an AngularJS app:
+A typical workflow when making an AngularJS app:

 - ``ng-app`` is used to define the application scope
 - ``ng-controller`` is used to define the controller scope